Sunny days are here again! Here is a list of great family fun summer activities in and around Saskatoon to keep the kids entertained all summer.

 - Go on a road trip to the National Parks in Saskatchewan.

 - Bring history to life this summer at Fort Carlton.
-Fort Carlton was an important hub of Hudson’s Bay company and An important negotiation site for Treaty Six in 1876.
-The reconstructed fort has many features that speaks of the past including palisade, fur store, tipi encampment.
+Fort Carlton was an important hub of the Hudson’s Bay Company and an important negotiation site for Treaty Six in 1876.
+The reconstructed fort has many features that speak of the past, including a palisade, fur store, and tipi encampment.
 While here, explore historic trails including the Carlton Red River Cart trail.
 Head out on the North Saskatchewan River in a canoe or kayak and experience what life was like for those who worked and traded.

-- Remember those summer days when you could watch the movie under the open sky?
+- Remember those summer days when you could watch a movie under the open sky?
 Head to Kyle to watch a movie at the Clearwater Drive-In.

-- Go on a self-guided tour seeing the public art in Meewasin.
+- Go on a self-guided tour to see the public art in Meewasin.

 - Summer isn’t summer if you can’t enjoy a day at the beach.

 - The beautiful scenery around a man-made lake calls visitors back to Lake Diefenbaker.
-Spend the day exploring the place and enjoy water sports.
+Spend the day exploring the place and enjoying water sports.

-- Have a fun day with your family, a barbeque picnic in a park in Saskatoon.
+- Have a fun day with your family, a barbecue picnic in a park in Saskatoon.

 - Tired of spending time outside in the summer heat?
 Head to your nearby leisure centre for indoor fun.